Jump to section:

 Model-based agents consider situational context beyond immediate inputs.
 Stanford AI Lab research demonstrates that context-aware systems achieve 45% better decision quality compared to purely reactive approaches.

 Business application: A fraud detection system that only examines individual transactions might flag a large purchase as suspicious.
-A model-based system compares the transaction against the customer's historical spending patterns, recent browsing behavior, and known life events (recent move, holiday shopping season) to make more accurate fraud assessments with fewer false positives.
+A model-based system compares the transaction against the customer's historical spending patterns, recent browsing behavior, and known life events to make more accurate assessments.

 Predictive Capabilities